RolaMmss/Rpg_Projet_Python/README.md

 About this game:

 In this game, you and the computer (enemies) will take turns battling, the first to fall loses!
 Each starts with a 50 health points (HP).
 There are potions laying around for you to grab!
 The enemy has no potions.
 These potions help you to recover randomly by 30-40 HP.
 You may use up to five potions!
 Remember to grab potions BEFORE you attack !
-The game consists of two levels with different enemies to beat.
+The game consists of three levels with different enemies to beat.

 The game runs via main.py.